 Many people have concerns about taking pain medications in the days after their surgery, worrying that they may become dependent on them.
 However, breast augmentation is a significantly invasive procedure and you will be guaranteed to be in some discomfort afterwards.
 As such, your surgeon will give you a prescription for pain relief which will help you manage this.
 You might be tempted to try and hold off on taking your medication until you can't manage the pain yourself anymore, but we strongly recommend that you take your drugs as directed.
 Being in too much pain can actually inhibit the healing process.
 Most women find that they can move on to regular over the counter pain medication within just a few days of their procedure.

 Immediately after your breast augmentation, your new breasts will be bandaged and wrapped in a compression garment.
 This is used to help promote circulation and reduce swelling so that the healing process gets off to a great start.
-Once you are allowed to remove this compression garment you should still wear a post-surgery bra for at least 6-12 weeks after your procedure, or as recommended by your surgeon.
+Once you are allowed to remove this compression garment you should still wear a post-surgery bra for at least 6-12 weeks after your procedure, or as recommended by your Plastic Surgeon.
 This is because post-surgery bras offer the correct support for your breasts as they settle into their new, permanent position.